stackbit-projects/good-oregano-dc386/content/pages/posts/game_ml.md

 # Evolution - Survival of the fittest

 So, what is Survival of the fittest? in short, It is a phrase that originated from Darwinian evolutionary theory as a way of describing the mechanism of Natural Selection.
-Natural Selection is a key mechanism of evolution, it is the process where organisms with favorable **traits **are more likely to reproduce and flourish.
+Natural Selection is a key mechanism of evolution, it is the process where organisms with favorable **traits** are more likely to reproduce and flourish.
 In other words, the organisms with the best **Fitness**(the most fitted) are more likely to flourish.

 for instance, a population of mice has moved into a new area, where the rocks are very dark.
 Due to natural genetic variation, some mice are black, while others are tan.
-Tan mice are more visible to predatory birds
+Tan mice are more visible to predatory birds than black mice.
+Thus, Tan mice are eaten at a higher frequency than black mice.  of course, only surviving mice reach reproducibility.
+Because black mice have a higher chance of surviving, the next generation contains **more** black mice than the previous generation, Thus examining the rule of **Survival of the fittest.**

+****

+# Combining Evolution with Neural Networks

+So, what does Evolution have to do with Neural Networks?
+Well, as I said before, an ANN needs to learn in order to evolve.
+How does a neural network learn?
+This is a big subject, so let's talk a bit about the "classic" way of neural network learning, and then talk about what I did here.

+****